 These are the individuals whose dedication and hard work serve to further the mission of the ODTOS

 Jim is originally from Michigan and has lived here in Virginia since 2005.
 He is retired from a successful career Motorola Solutions Inc. Jim is an avid music enthusiast and serves as a volunteer organist at his church, something he began doing at age eleven.
 He enjoys music, electronics, computer programming, and walking his two rescued dogs.
-Jim and his wife live in Chester, VA and own an Allen Model LL-325Q digital theatre organ.
+Jim and his wife live in Chester, VA and own an Allen Model T321Q digital unit orchestra.

 Walt spent much of his teen years and his early 20’s obtaining formal organ training at his local Hammond Organ Studio.
 During the 1970s he performed on his Hammond model X-77 in several Richmond venues.
 This was truly a joy and privilege during those times, as well as the source of many fond memories.
 The 1980s found him employed at Lowery Organ Centers in several mall locations, "pumping the tunes" in front of the store and demonstrating how easy it could be using only 3 chords with the left hand.
 Of late, Walt can be found at several senior residential facilities performing on his Yamaha Tyros 4 Arranger Keyboard which gives him much pleasure.